 - Administering a variety of local license taxes such as transient occupancy tax, short term daily rental tax, and bank franchise tax.

 - Managing DTA’s main call center providing customer service support for Personal Property, Real Estate, parking tickets and dog licenses.

 - Handling all taxpayer inquiries received by mail, email, fax and DTA's online communication tool.

 In addition to the assessment of all vehicle and business-related taxes in the county, this division includes the department’s mail room, handling all incoming and outgoing mail, sorting and filing all documents, and preparing documents for archiving.

-The Real Estate Division (RED) is headed by Thomas Reed, Director, Real Estate Division.
+The Real Estate Division (RED) is headed by Thomas Reed, Director.
 This division is responsible for: